blurstudio/PrEditor/CONTRIBUTING.md

 **Styling**

-Styling or linting is performed via [flake8] along with the plugins [flake8-bugbear] & [pep8-naming].
-A minor amount of configuration has been added to _[setup.cfg]_ in order to provide better compatibility with our formatter black (see next section).
+Styling or linting is performed via [flake8] along with the plugins [flake8-bugbear], [Flake8-pyproject] & [pep8-naming].
+A minor amount of configuration has been added to _[pyproject.toml]_ in order to provide better compatibility with our formatter black (see next section).

 **Formatting**